Adroiti/docs-for-code-review-tools/Cppcheck/shiftNegative.md

-Pattern: Shift negative
+Pattern: Shifting by negative value

 Issue: -

 ## Description

-Shifting by a negative value is undefined behaviour
+Shifting by a negative value is undefined behaviour.

 ## Further Reading